- Dogs can suffer from nasal congestion — Just as a stuffy nose is no fun for humans, it can be even more irritating for your pet.

 Benadryl is a great over-the-counter antihistamine to treat a stuffy nose in your dog.
 This OTC medication works to block histamine receptors in your dog’s body, which in turn reduces the symptoms associated with a runny or stuffy nose.

 Our vets recommend giving your dog 1 mg per kilogram of body weight and never more than 75 mg at once.

 Remember, higher doses can make your pup lethargic.
 Your vet may choose to start at a lower dose at first to ensure that there are no concerning sedative effects; raising the dose and frequency as needed to control your pet’s symptoms.

 👉 Always consult your vet before administering over-the-counter medications to your dog.

 Homeopathic drops.
 Offer your dog fast relief from their congestion with homeopathic drops.
-These drops are fast-acting and provide nasal relief from a runny nose, congestion, and sneezing fast.
-Consider this nose relief supplement from HomeoPet.
+These drops are fast-acting and provide nasal relief from a runny nose, congestion, and sneezing.
+Consider this nose relief supplement from HomeoPet.*

-Wipes.
-Antimicrobial wipes are an effective and easy-to-use solution to cleanse your dog’s skin and help remove infections from bacteria and fungus.
+Dog wipes.
+Antimicrobial wipes are an effective and easy-to-use solution to cleanse your dog’s skin and help remove infections from bacteria and fungi.
 Plus, wipes help soothe your dog’s skin to promote better skin health.
-These TrizCHLOR Wipes are made in the U.S.A and can be used on dogs and cats alike.
+These TrizCHLOR Wipes are made in the U.S.A. and can be used on dogs and cats alike.

 ⚠️ Always keep this product away from your pet’s eyes, and never use it directly inside your pet’s nose.